bluegrassdigital/docshub/docs/CODE.md

 ### tabs
 Tabs are a nice clean way of tying your embeds and code display into a single interface.

-codeembed and codeblock widgets arledy extend off of a base widget that is a tab.
+Codeembed and codeblock widgets already extend off of a base widget that is a tab.
 Each widget supports a `title` attribute which shows as the tabs title if rendered inside a tabs widget.

 So the simplest implementation of tabs would be: